Product Search

 About Costa Rica Sumava Villa Sarchi

-Arrived October 2022, new crop, in grainpro.
-This is our first offering.
+Arrived October 2022 in grainpro.
+This was our first offering of this coffee.

 We have an excellent relationship with a person we consider to be Costa Rica's top exporter of specialty coffee and microlots.
 The exporter has been at the forefront of facilitating small growers to hone their standards which includes full control over the processing of coffee.
 Over the past few years the exporter, whose partner is an award winning grower, decided to purchase his own coffee operation - Sumava Farm.
 A few years ago we went to visit our exporter and while cupping coffees at origin in Costa Rica we were wowed by a really impressive natural processed coffee and it turns out it was from his own farm.
 We weren't surprised to hear that he had won first place at the Cup of Excellence 2016 competition for one of his lots as this is a truly unique and flavorful coffee, the attention to detail and processing really comes through in the cup.